WOMADelaide: 2000s

-In 2003, WOMADelaide became an annual festival, following a decision by the Rann government to financially support the event until at least 2009.
-That year, WOMADelaide Foundation Limited was also established as a not-for-profit organisation.
-The Foundation presented subsequent festivals and special projects for remote Indigenous arts communities.
-The festival also moved to February and March to avoid the summer heat.
-2003 also introduced the remedial therapy and relaxation area called Sanctuary but later renamed Healing Village.
-The sibling WOMAD Pacific became WOMAD New Zealand and an annual event, and moved to its permanent setting in Brooklands Park, New Plymouth in Taranaki.
-Weekend passes were $158 per adult, $135 for groups of 10 or more, $114 for concessions, with each adult able to bring a child under 12 for free and $52 for each additional child.
-On Saturday and Sunday, day and night passes were $92, $78, $66 and each additional child $38 respectively.
-Similarly, Friday and Sunday night passes were $62, $52, $45 and $32 for each additional child respectively, and finally Sunday night passes were $79, $68, $55 and $32 for each additional child respectively.
-WoZone tickets were $20 at the door, and $10 with a festival ticket stub.
+In 2003, following a decision by the Rann government to financially support the event until at least 2009, WOMADelaide became an annual festival, with WOMADelaide Foundation Limited established as a not-for-profit organisation.
+The Foundation presented subsequent festivals and special projects for remote Indigenous arts communities, with the WOMADelaide moved to February and March to avoid the summer heat.
+2003 also saw the introduction of the remedial therapy and relaxation area called Sanctuary – later renamed Healing Village – and the sibling WOMAD Pacific became the annual WOMAD New Zealand and moved to its permanent setting in Brooklands Park, New Plymouth in Taranaki.

-2004 was the year Taste The World was introduced.
-An innovation that also went to subsequent New Zealand and UK festivals.
-Also the WOMADelaide Parade began this year.
-The last WoZone, prices for this were only $5 at the door.
+In 2004 Taste The World was introduced, an innovation that was adopted by subsequent New Zealand and UK festivals, and the WOMADelaide Parade began this year.

-Changes in 2005 included Stage 4 being renamed Zoo Stage, Stage 5 renamed Moreton Stage and Stage 6 renamed Dell.
-Festival was officially carbon neutral for the first time, and on-site ATMs were introduced.
+In 2005 Stage 4 was renamed Zoo Stage, Stage 5 was renamed Moreton Stage and Stage 6 was renamed Dell.
+The festival was officially carbon neutral for the first time, and on-site ATMs were introduced.

-The 2006 event saw Speakers Corner introduced as well as the Parachilna Garden Cafe, the on-site restaurant run in partnership with Andrew Fielke from the Prairie Hotel in the Flinders Ranges.
-Also, Talvin Singh had the honour of being the first DJ in Botanic Park when he played on Stage 3.
-Tickets were priced at $172 for the weekend, discounted Friends of the Adelaide Festival or groups of 10 or more were $149, and concessions at $125.
-Three days passes were priced at $220 for the weekend, discounted Friends of the Adelaide Festival or groups of 10 or more were $184, and concessions $165.
-Friday tickets were $75, $68 and $60 respectively, and Saturday and Sunday were $98, $85, $73 respectively.
+In 2006 Speakers Corner and the Parachilna Garden Cafe were introduced, and Talvin Singh had the honour of being the first DJ in Botanic Park when he played on Stage 3.

-2007 a cinema and pharmacy were added, and DJs closed the festival each night in Speakers Corner.
-Workshops were help for visual arts at the Park Arts and Functions Complex, and weekend pass tickets were $182 for adults, $154 for groups of 10 or more, and $135 for concessions.
+In 2007 a cinema and pharmacy were added, DJs closed the festival each night in Speakers Corner, and workshops for visual arts were held at the Park Arts and Functions Complex.

 In 2008 a one-off Eco Village joined the site.

-In 2009 the first WOMADelaide Forest was planted, in partnership with Greening Australia in South East Australia.
-KidZone had a stage from 2009, and track matting pathways were also added to combat both dry and wet conditions.
+In 2009 the first WOMADelaide Forest in South East Australia was planted in partnership with Greening Australia, KidZone had a stage, and track-matting pathways were added to combat both dry and wet conditions.